 Your dentist could also choose:

 - Elastics.
 Strong rubber bands connect your upper and lower jaws.
 They offer traction that could inhibit growth or change alignment.

 - Braces alone.
 Changing the position of your teeth can mean altering the position of your jaws, even without extra appliances.

 - Watching and waiting.
 Some young people have unusual jaws that amend themselves with growth and time.

 If you're deeply opposed to headgear, you could ask your dentist to examine these options and see if they're right for you.

 Can Aligners Help?

 Headgear typically attaches to something inside of your mouth.
 Braces are an obvious choice.
 But don't think that people with headgear can never use aligners.

 Plenty of people amend a jaw placement issue with headgear, and when that's fixed, they move on to straighten teeth with aligners.
 Clear, plastic trays apply pressure to teeth until they take up ideal positions.
 Treatment doesn't involve scraping and scratching from metal braces, but it's just as effective.

-If you're looking for help with your smile, consider treatment with Byte.
-We offer telemedicine treatments that can lower your costs while heling you preserve your smile.
-The process begins with an easy, at-home assessment starts the process.
+If you're looking for help with your smile, consider treatment with Byte aligners.
+Our telemedicine platform can lower your costs while heling you preserve your smile.
+The process begins with an easy, at-home assessment.
 We'd love to have you join us!